harshad-kathiriya/Dot-Net-Practices/README.md

 # Dot-Net-Practices
-Creating this repository for overall understanding of Dot Net framework using C# language.
+Created this repository for practice of Dot Net framework using C#.